spin-itn/SPIN-SC1/README.md

 # SPIN-SC1
 SPIN Short Course 1 - Computational Seismology

-Jupyter notebooks and slides or the SPIN Short Course in Computational Seismology
+Jupyter notebooks and slides for the SPIN Short Course in Computational Seismology

 You can run all the Jupyter notebooks here by clicking on the *mybinder* link below: